 We hope this list has given you a taste of the many possibilities for the perfect Instagram business categories.
 As we said, there are plenty of options to choose from so if you have some time to spare, feel free to check out this complete list of Instagram business categories.

-If you are interested in more articles that can help you boost your social media presence, I recommend you check out our articles on how to create quality content for Instagram and 5 tips on using an Instagram slideshow to improve your business.
+If you are interested in more articles that can help you boost your social media presence, I recommend you check out our articles on how to create quality content for Instagram and our tips on social media design.